kkartas/ETLForge/paper/paper.md

 # Conclusion

-`ETLTest` provides a comprehensive, open-source solution for synthetic test data generation and ETL pipeline validation.
+`ETLForge` provides a comprehensive, open-source solution for synthetic test data generation and ETL pipeline validation.
 By combining schema-driven data generation with automated validation in a single framework, it addresses key challenges in modern data engineering workflows.
 The tool's design prioritizes ease of use, integration with existing workflows, and extensibility, making it valuable for both research and industry applications.

 The framework's open-source nature and comprehensive documentation lower the barrier to entry for robust ETL testing practices, potentially improving data quality and pipeline reliability across the data engineering community.